les-tontons-crafters/xtrem-tdd/content/Flavours/avoid-exceptions.md

 - As a consumer / caller of this method we now have to deal with the return type:
     - We have to be exhaustive in the treatment of the result
-    - Our method does not contain lie anymore and express explicitly that the opration can fail: `double -> double -> Result`
+    - Our method does not contain lie anymore and express explicitly that the operation can fail: `double -> double -> Result`

 ```csharp
 result.Match(success => Console.WriteLine($"Success {success}"),